- ์กํ ์ฑ ๋ฐ๋ฌผ๊ด

 Nami Island Skyline Zipwire

-you need to visit the Nami Island ferry terminal located in Gapyeong, Gyeonggi-do.
+must visit the Nami Island pier located in Gapyeong, Gyeonggi-do.

-There are two ways to get there: by ferry or by zipwire.
+There are two ways to get there: by boat or by zipline.

 <Nami Island Skyline Zipwire>

-Includes Nami Island entrance fee and outbound ferry fare
+Includes Nami Island admission fee and return boat fare

-Tickets are checked when entering Nami Island by ferry, and there is no separate ticket check when exiting
+Tickets are checked when entering Nami Island by boat, and there is no separate ticket check when leaving.

 Source: KBS